Non-Invasive Prenatal Tests (NIPTs)

 What happens if the result is high-risk?

-It’s important to remember that the NIPT is a form of screening testing.
+It’s important to remember that the NIPT is a form of screening testing, not a diagnostic test.
 If your results show a high chance of having a baby affected by a chromosomal condition, one of our expert sonographers or specialist fetal medicine consultants will offer you support and counselling and discuss the results with you.
-This will include advice on any next steps required or the possible option of having a diagnostic screening test, such as a CVS or amniocentesis.
+This will include advice on any next steps required or the possible option of having a diagnostic screening test, such as a chorionic villus sampling (CVS) or amniocentesis.

 How much does a private NIPT cost?